zanna-37/hass-swipe-navigation/README.md

 <details>
   <summary><b>Installation and tracking with HACS:</b></summary>

-1. In "store" search for lovelace-swipe-navigation and install.
+1. In "Frontend" hit the plus at the bottom right, search for "swipe navigation" and install.

-2. Refresh the Lovelace page.
+2. Refresh the Lovelace page, may need to clear cache.
 </details>

 <details>